 If your emails are not landing at the destination, possibly you’re missing something out, and you need to learn from them.

 What are email response rates and are they important?

-Email response rate aka email reaction rate refers to measurement of how often subscribers reply directly to your email campaigns.
+Email response rate aka email reaction rate refers to the measurement of how often subscribers reply directly to your email campaigns.
 A good email response rate indicates the overall performance of email marketing.
-However, most marketers have similar engagement funnel:
+However, most marketers have a similar engagement funnel:

 - Open rates: An estimation of the number of messages your supporters open in an email crusade.

-- Click rates: An estimation of the number of supporters click on pictures and connections in your email crusade.
+- Click rates: An estimation of the number of supporters who click on pictures and connections in your email crusade.

 - Transformation rates: An estimation of objective arranged activities taken by your supporters.

 - Reaction rates: An estimation of how frequently endorsers answer straightforwardly to your email crusades.